ThatLittleChicken/Nametag/README.md

     * getting contact info
     * generating QR code
 - Database/Login - Credentials, names and contact info are securely saved in Database.
 Users must sign up to create a "name tag".
-- WebSockets - As users update their information, the updates are sent to users viewing their "name tag".
+- WebSockets - Generate temporary unique IDs through WebSocket requests for users to share tags securely.
 - React - Application will be ported to React framework.
-Dynamically create custom link for all "name tags".

 ## HTML Deliverable
 This deliverable is built and structured using HTML.